-But in 2022, the said fall will be reversed.
+But in 2022, the said fall will reverse.
 The U.S. IEA estimates that production levels will rise by 2% from 95.9 billion cubic feet per day to 97.6 Bcf/d.

 9. Capital expenditures for unconventional oil and natural gas activities between 2012 and 2035 are estimated at $5.1 trillion.

-Unconventional oil and natural gas extraction seem a promising long-term economic activity given that it’s one of the major areas where government spending goes.
+Unconventional oil and natural gas extraction seem promising for long-term economic activity given that it’s one of the major areas where government spending goes.

 10. By 2025, health damages caused by methane leakage during fracking are estimated at $13-29 billion each year.